rivques/mishap-d/docs/CargoBayCAD.md

 [The entry slot](https://github.com/rivques/mishap-d/blob/main/docs/STLFILES/receiver.md)

-* All together the landing gear doesn't fit a stick perfectally squared and horizontal, this is intentional.
+* All together the landing gear doesn't fit a stick perfectly squared and horizontally, this is intentional.
 Intentional because of the tension forces provided giving a structural bonus of strength and tensile forces going everywhere.
 This does, however, cause the landing gear to explode if the drone falls out of the sky.
 <details><summary>Imperfect fit</summary>

 ![landing gear imperfections](https://github.com/rivques/mishap-d/assets/91289762/d265ea25-eabb-4198-a236-f222ed34d6b3)